hafybufya/continuousIntegration_seUp/README.md

 # Continuous Integration Setup

-This repository is a minimimal example of a continuous integration project.
+This repository is a minimal example of a continuous integration project.
 Repurposed code from hafybufya/DAT5501IntroContent for this task.

 📁 Project Structure
 ```